Summer Financial Aid Offer

 - The degree you are pursuing (associate, bachelor, etc.)

-- The amount of credits in which you are enrolled for summer
+- The amount of credits in degree-pursuant courses you are enrolled in for summer

 - Your academic level (undergraduate, graduate, professional, freshman, sophomore, etc.)